danielgaskell/scc/doc/network.md

                   "Accept: text/plain\r\nAccept-Language: en-US\r\n", 1);
 ```

-*Return value*: On success, writes the response to `buffer` (or the file indicated by `buffer`) and returns the HTTP response status code (e.g., 200 "OK", 404 "Not Found").
+*Return value*: On success, writes the response to the buffer `dest` (or the file indicated by `dest`) and returns the HTTP response status code (e.g., 200 "OK", 404 "Not Found").
 On failure, sets `_neterr` and returns -1.
 If a response is received but it does not contain a valid HTTP response status code, returns 0.

 ### HTTP_POST()